digitalrebar/doc/development/jigs/chef.rst

 ~~~~~~~~~~~~~~~~~~~

 For each of your workloads (core, openstack, hardware, etc.) Rebar uses
-a centralized Berkshelf file for for all of your cookbooks.
+a centralized Berkshelf file for all of your cookbooks.
 The
 Berksfile is in ``digitalrebar/<workload>/chef/cookbooks/Berksfile``.
 Rebar ignores Berksfiles in individual cookbooks.

 Berkshelf resolves cookbook dependencies by following the Berksfile
 instructions for local and remote dependent cookbooks.
-It stores
-dependencies in the Berkshelf (path.)
-If you're using a Chef Server, it
-can upload them to the Chef Server.
+Dependencies are stored in the Berkshelf (path.)
+If you're using a Chef Server, it can upload them to the Chef Server.
 If you're using chef-solo or
 chef-client -x, it packages them on the filesystem and delivers them to
 your nodes.